VideoProc Vlogger

 Step 5.
 If you're happy with the result, click Export above the timeline.
 Select MP4 or MOV as the output format.
 Click "Start" to turn the image sequence into a video.

-2. Convert Image Sequence to Video in Photoshop
+2. Convert Image Sequence to Video Online

 VLC is often underestimated as a common media player.
 With a wide array of supported media formats, it also functions as a free video converter for Windows, Mac, and Linux.
 It cannot turn an image sequence to MP4 directly, but if you're a walking encyclopedia of command lines, you can easily assemble PNG and JPG image sequences to MP4 on Windows with VLC and Command Prompt.